cloudflare/cloudflare-docs/products/1.1.1.1/src/content/1.1.1.1-for-families/ios.md

 <Aside type="note">

 If you configure 1.1.1.1 for Families manually, you will have to do it for every WiFi network your device connects to.
-This method doesn't work for cellular connections.
+This method does not work for cellular connections.

 </Aside>